-Why do you think people were split on that film?
+I like that Jennifer’s Body a lot, but why do you think people were split on that film?

 The response to Young Adult, while positive, was interesting.
 Certain people took issue with it simply because of how much they hated Mavis Gary.
 I was just reading an article that discusses how people respond differently to male antiheroes than female ones.
 Do you think male characters with issues like Mavis are generally given more of a pass?

 Absolutely.
 When I think about all the questions we fielded with Young Adult, so many of them focused on the perception of Mavis as unlikable or as difficult.
 People saw that as radical because you don’t see it in movies a lot.
-I think, for instance, with a movie like Greenberg where you have a total curmudgeon in the same way, I doubt the conversation around that movie was focused on that.
+I think, for instance, with a movie like Greenberg, where you have a total curmudgeon in the same way, I doubt the conversation around that movie was focused on that.
 Maybe it did.
 It does seem to surprise people when a female character is unlikable.
 I think it’s very threatening to people because we have this Freudian, deep primal aversion to unpleasant women, like, “scary mommy.”

 It’s refreshing seeing a character like Mavis.